ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Navigation/Software/Croomba-ROS-HectorSLAM Setup/README.md

 ROS_HOSTNAME=”IP of Raspberry Pi 4B”

-Save and exit the bashrc file then enter the following commands:
+### Save and exit the bashrc file then enter the following commands:

 source ~/.bashrc

 roscore

-Now, open a new command terminal for the following commands:
+### Open a new command terminal for the following commands:

 cd catkin_ws